oraxen/documentation/configuration/glyphs/README.md

     - "<3"
   permission: "oraxen.emoji.heart"
 ```
-You can also change the icon displayed in tablist if you want to.
-Simply change the `tab_icon_texture` and `tab_icon_signature` fields.
-Unless you know how to get textures and signatures, it is recommended to leave them unspecified.

 ## Do not remove shifts.yml
 This file is used elsewhere in the default pack and removing it improperly will make the plugin fail to load.